La Playa Real Estate Guide

 What should La Playa buyers check before paying for bay proximity?

-Check view corridor, parking, outdoor space, HOA details if attached, road exposure, coastal maintenance, and whether the property competes with Shelter Island, Roseville-Fleet Ridge, Wooded Area, or broader 92106 homes.
+The view corridor, the car storage, the outdoor space, the HOA details if attached, the road exposure, the coastal maintenance — and whether the property really competes with Shelter Island, Roseville-Fleet Ridge, the Wooded Area, or broader 92106 homes.

 Popular San Diego area guides